 Having the Cable stitch be right over the waistcoat stitch that is tight and not stretch, makes the hat look and feel very free but secure.
 Because the cable stitch provides lots of stretchiness and leaves with a happy feeling.
 At least it does for me.

 Be sure to add this pattern to your Raverly Favorites by clicking the button below.

 In addition, I have always loved the color red and the Knit-like Cable Hat sure shows off my favorite color very well.
 But everyone has another favorite and sometimes neutral color.

-In this case, the black represents the neutral but still bold color that some people are scared to use in a hat unless it seems to be for a man or boy rather than a women.
+In this case, the black represents the neutral but still bold color that some people are scared to use in a hat unless it seems to be for a man or boy rather than for women.

 I wrote the pattern such that you can adjust the pattern easily.
 The pattern is written for a female adult hat, but due to the repeat, that also can be adjusted, one can make the hat bigger or smaller very easily.